seleniumbase/SeleniumBase/README.md

 <ul>
 <li>You can set up a <a href="https://jenkins.io/" target="_blank">Jenkins</a> build server for running tests at regular intervals.
 For a real-world Jenkins example of headless browser automation in action, check out the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/azure/jenkins/ReadMe.md">SeleniumBase Jenkins example on Azure</a> or the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/google_cloud/ReadMe.md">SeleniumBase Jenkins example on Google Cloud</a>.</li>

 <li>You can use <a href="https://selenium.dev/documentation/en/grid/" target="_blank">the Selenium Grid</a> to scale your testing by distributing tests on several machines with parallel execution.
-To do this, check out the <a href="https://github.com/seleniumbase/SeleniumBase/tree/master/seleniumbase/utilities/selenium_grid">SeleniumBase selenium_grid folder</a>, which should have everything you need, including the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/utilities/selenium_grid/ReadMe.md">Selenium Grid ReadMe</a>, which will help you get started.</li>
+To do this, check out the <a href="https://github.com/seleniumbase/SeleniumBase/tree/master/seleniumbase/utilities/selenium_grid">SeleniumBase selenium_grid folder</a>, which should have everything you need, including the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/utilities/selenium_grid/ReadMe.md">Selenium Grid ReadMe</a> to help you get started.</li>

 <li>If you're using the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/mysql_installation.md">SeleniumBase MySQL feature</a> to save results from tests running on a server machine, you can install <a href="https://dev.mysql.com/downloads/tools/workbench/">MySQL Workbench</a> to help you read & write from your DB more easily.</li>